zarexalvindaria/nikriks/01-database/README.md

 ## Instructions for Tester

+### 1. Create the Nikrik's Network

+`docker network create --subnet=172.18.0.0/16 nikriks-network`

+__Note: __ Creating the Nikrik's network is required in order for the database and backend to connect.

-### Pull the MySQL image from DockerHub
+### 2. Pull the MySQL image from DockerHub
 `docker pull zarexalvindaria/nikriksapp-db:latest`

-### Run the Docker image at port 3310
+### 3. Run the image under the nikriks-network at port 3310
-`docker run --name nikriksapp-db -p 3310:3306 -d zarexalvindaria/nikriksapp-db:latest`
+`docker run --name nikriksapp-db --network nikriks-network --ip 172.18.0.2 -p 3310:3306 -d nikriksapp-db:latest`